joannakl/ossd_materials/activities/github-workflow-activity/README.md

 Assign the role of __maintainer__ to one of the group members: this should be the a person with some git experience (someone with ranking of 2 or 3 above).

-1. Click the __Repository__ tab to view the repositories of the organization.
+1. Click the __Repository__ tab to view the repositories of the course organization.
 1. Click the big green __Create a new repository__ button.
 (If you already have a repository in this organization, click the green __New__ button.)
 2. Name the repository `TEAM_NAME-workflow` (where TEAM_NAME is replaced with your chosen name).
 3. Optionally add a description.